-1 We may negotiate a rebate of all or part of our management fee with Perpetual Private, as a wholesale client.
+1 We may negotiate a rebate of all or part of our management fee with Perpetual Private, as a wholesale client (as defined by the Corporations Act).
+See 'Differential fees' within 'Additional explanation of fees and costs' in the document titled 'Perpetual Charitable Endowment Fund' - Additional information' for further information.

 We may change our fees without your consent.
 However, we won't increase our management fee, or introduce any new fees, without giving Perpetual Private at least 30-days' written notice.
-Management costs, any performance fees payable in underlying funds and transaction costs may vary each year without notice.
+Management costs and transaction costs may vary each year without notice.